Do’s and Don’ts for WooCommerce Performance

 1. Get a reliable host

 Web hosting is the most important factor affecting the speed of your WooCommerce store.
 All other factors can be tweaked by you.
 While other factors also play a major role in improving your store’s speed, none of them contribute as much as your hosting does.
 The resources allocated to you by your web host affect your store’s performance.
 A shared host is suitable for small businesses that are just starting out or don’t have lots of visitors.
 Once your store starts getting traffic it would be advisable to consider a VPS.
-If there are a large number of visitors and many products on your store then a dedicated server may be best suited.
+If there are a large number of visitors and many products in your store then a dedicated server may be best suited.
 It is also important to read reviews and research about web hosts before choosing one.
 Not all dedicated servers are the same.
 Given the technicalities involved it may be best to discuss this with your web designer or developer.

-2. Set up caching
+4. Set up caching

-3. Use optimized images
+5. Use optimized images

 Images are a significant part of any WooCommerce store.
 Search engines are going to hate your store if you don’t use optimized images.
 Avoid resizing images via HTML and CSS.
 It is better to crop and resize images using image editing software before uploading them.
 Images should be a few kilobytes and their dimensions should be exactly for the area required.
 There are numerous ways to resize and reduce the size of images without losing quality.
 Many WordPress plugins are also available to help you optimize existing images for your WooCommerce store.